m-r-hunt/m-r-hunt.github.io/_posts/2025-07-09-pro-game-audio.md

 ## Step 2 - Using FMOD Studio

-Now what we got set up with in the previous section was the FMOD Core API.
+What we got set up with in the previous section was the FMOD Core API.
 This is still very useful and powerful, but it is relatively low level as you have to load up and play sound files yourself.
-If you want effects you have to construct them in code and fiddle with the audio routing etc.
+If you want effects you have to construct them in code and fiddle with the audio routing manually, and so on.

 What I really want to be using is the FMOD Studio GUI program where I can do all this sound designy stuff with a nice interface, and just be able to tell FMOD "trigger this sound event" from code.
 To do that, we need to switch over to the FMOD *Studio* API, as well as set up an FMOD project to design the audio.